HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-The `body` styles set the overall layout and appearance of the page, including background color, font, and alignment and ensure that the entire page content is centered within the viewport.
-The Flexbox layout (`display: flex;`) is used to align and center the elements both horizontally and vertically.
-This styling approach creates a balanced and visually appealing layout.
-The neutral background color provides a subtle backdrop for the content.
+The body styles use Flexbox to center the content both horizontally and vertically, set a neutral gray background, and apply a clean, readable font.
+This approach ensures the page content is balanced and visually appealing within the viewport.

-##

-3. **Styling the Header:**
+## 7. **Styling the Header:**
+In this step, you'll style the main heading of the page using the .title class to make it prominent and visually aligned with the overall design.

+- [ ] Open your `styles.css` file and add the following code next.

 ```css
 .title {